Web Development Blog

 Search statistics are important because they hold so much more information than just a list of keywords and phrases.
 They tell you trends, patterns, people’s interest, current events, latest happenings and many more .
 If used wisely and appropriately, search statistics can provide invaluable information to your business at a very low to zero cost.

-6 Responses to “Most common searches (keywords and phrases)”
+5 thoughts on “Most common searches (keywords and phrases)

 1. I’m searching for a report that has statistical data covering the top 1000 most commonly searched terms on the major search engines.
 If someone comes across this blog that knows where to find such information could you please point it out.